-- 662,016 quota units, with a value of 260,118.452 kilograms of TRL is available to be caught by Traditional Inhabitant Boat (TIB) licence holders.
-Subject to PNG's utilisation of its catch entitlements in Australian waters and pending any nominations from PNG National Fisheries Authority for cross-endorsement, the TAC may be further increased.
-AFMA will write to all TRL Fishery licence holders if this happens. - When this amount has been caught, TIB licence holders will no longer be permitted to fish commercially in the TRL Fishery (unless the total allowable catch (TAC) has been increased - see above). - TIB licence holders will be provided with a notice by the Commonwealth Minister for Fisheries when this occurs. - The mandatory Fish Receiver System (catch disposal records) will be used to account for catches by TIB licence holders against the TIB sector's quota holdings (held by the Torres Strait Regional Authority (TSRA) in trust). - If a TRL is tailed, a weight conversion factor of 2.677 will be applied.
+- 662,016 quota units, with a value of 287,835.49 kilograms of TRL is available to be caught by Traditional Inhabitant Boat (TIB) licence holders. - When this amount has been caught, TIB licence holders will no longer be permitted to fish commercially in the TRL Fishery (unless the total allowable catch (TAC) has been increased see above). - TIB licence holders will be provided with a notice by the Commonwealth Minister for Fisheries when this occurs. - The mandatory Fish Receiver System (catch disposal records) will be used to account for catches by TIB licence holders against the TIB sector's quota holdings (held by the Torres Strait Regional Authority (TSRA) in trust). - If a TRL is tailed, a weight conversion factor of 2.677 will be applied.
 This means that if an individual lands 1 kilogram of tailed TRL, 2.677 kilograms of TRL will be deducted from the uncaught quota amount. - AFMA will monitor the catches of TIB licence holders against the TIB sector's quota holdings, and provide regular catch reports throughout the season to TRL Fishery licence holders on the remaining catch that is available to be taken.
 These reports will be made available on the Protected Zone Joint Authority (PZJA) website at www.pzja.gov.au and also sent to TRL Fishery licence holders by email and SMS where licence holders have these details registered with AFMA. - Licence holders will also be able to check the catches of the TIB sector against the TIB sector's quota holdings at any stage by contacting the AFMA Thursday Island office on 07 4069 1990 or FisheriesTI@afma.gov.au.